bradfrost/this-is-responsive/CONTRIBUTING.md

 3. Create a new Pen for your pattern.
 Remember to keep it abstract in order for it to be helpful for as many people as possible.

-4. Submit the pattern by creating a [pull request][github-pq] here on GitHub.
+4. Submit the pattern by creating a [pull request][github-pq-help] here on GitHub.

 5. Lather.
 Rinse.
 Repeat.